Department of Classics

 Carol Hershenson, PhD Student and Curator of the Classics Study Collection

 Get up close and personal with genuine objects of ancient art!
 This presentation brings a selection of artifacts from the Classics Study Collection to your classroom and community to encourage a hands-on discussion of their place in Greek art and society.
 We’ll consider the full life of the piece of ‘art’, including its creation utilizing local resources, the techniques of producing Greek pottery (illustrated with actual examples), a discussion of “What is Art?”, and an exercise on how archaeologists learn from these fragments of the past.
 Students and residents have the opportunity to handle the artifacts, and to examine our finest vases more closely than they will ever see them in a museum.

 YES, IT’S REAL!
 VISIT THE DEPARTMENT OF CLASSICS STUDY COLLECTION

-Professors Eleni Hatzaki and Kathleen Lynch
+Professors Steven Ellis, Eleni Hatzaki, and Kathleen Lynch

 The Department of Classics owns a modest study collection of ancient objects: ceramics, coins, tablets, seals, and small statues.
 Much of the pottery is fragmentary, which permits hands-on activities.
 Groups of 20 or fewer are invited to arrange a visit of one to two hours.
 Students and residents would be introduced to the relationship of use to form and decoration of pottery, the way archaeologists learn from broken pottery, how pictures convey messages on pots and coins, and how museums care for objects.
 A great opportunity for your students and residents to interact with objects over 2500 years old!
-Contact the Outreach Coordinator to make arrangements.
+Contact Program Coordinator to make arrangements.